Home / Career Advice / Compensation / How to Negotiate Your Salary

 There may be times when it’s in your best interest to refrain from negotiating, like if you’re changing careers or it’s been a challenging fight just to get to an offer.
 Or, sometimes, you’ll receive an excellent offer immediately!

-While there’s almost always wiggle room in a company’s first offer, don’t negotiate just for the sake of negotiating.
-This can create a negative impression, especially if the initial offer was very strong, to begin with.
+While a company’s first offer almost always has wiggle room, don’t negotiate just for the sake of negotiating.
+This can create a negative impression, especially if the initial offer was very strong.
 Do it strategically when you feel confident your skills, experience, and credentials are worth more than the company’s initial figure.

 How much can you realistically negotiate salary?